YifeiPei/Groupify/README.md

 + mysql

 On ubuntu you can do this with the command:
-> `sudo apt-get install git ruby make ruby-dev mysqlserver libmysqlclient-dev`
+> `sudo apt-get install build-essential git ruby make ruby-dev mysqlserver libmysqlclient-dev`

 ## 3. Dependencies